On the convergence of projective-simulation-based reinforcement learning in Markov decision processes: A review of RL methods

 \section{A review of RL methods}

-The following section is meant as a concise overview of standard RL methods distilled and adapted from \footnote{Online draft of a planned second edition of Ref.~\cite{bookSuttonBarto}} and we thus refer to this work for details.
+The following section is meant as a concise overview of standard RL methods, which we distilled and adapted from \cite{bookSuttonBarto2nd}, to provide the necessary background before which the PS will we be discussed in Sections \ref{app:glow} and \ref{app:comp}.
+For details we refer the reader to Ref. \cite{bookSuttonBarto2nd}.

 Among the model-free and gradient-based approaches we can broadly distinguish between value function-based methods which are gradient-descent with respect to a so-called temporal difference (TD) error and direct policy methods which are gradient-ascent with respect to the expected return as shown in Fig.~\ref{fig3}.